-- Visitors to the Head/Other Staff or those who have only brief contact with children in the presence of a teacher (other than visiting speakers - see Appendix 4) - Visitors carrying out repairs or servicing equipment (unless there is an opportunity for them to be alone with pupils in which case checks as laid out in Appendix 3 should be followed) - Post and delivery people - Refuse collectors - Pupils of other schools aged under 16 on work experience or similar (e.g. Bring your child to work day) - Supervised pupils of other schools/colleges/universities - Adults on the school site when pupils are not present (e.g. building contractors carrying out work during summer holidays) - Students (aged 18 or over) who are registered as current pupils at the School - Individuals returning from maternity leave, sabbaticals or similar, where continuity of employment is maintained, do not need to be checked as new employees.
+- Visitors to the Head/Other Staff or those who have only brief contact with children in the presence of a teacher (other than visiting speakers see Appendix 4) - Visitors carrying out repairs or servicing equipment (unless there is an opportunity for them to be alone with pupils in which case checks as laid out in Appendix 3 should be followed) - Post and delivery people - Refuse collectors - Pupils of other schools aged under 16 on work experience or similar (e.g. Bring your child to work day) - Supervised pupils of other schools/colleges/universities - Adults on the school site when pupils are not present (e.g. building contractors carrying out work during summer holidays) - Individuals returning from maternity leave, sabbaticals or similar, where continuity of employment is maintained, do not need to be checked as new employees.
 (Where there is any concern regarding any activity whilst away from school however a detailed risk assessment must be completed).